niallct/pink-lobster/mc-wishlist.md

 - automate downloading, unzipping; report on date of download
+- why Joe not in the 50s in a season list
+- minimum inns qualif to the bowl averages
 - a little scorecard output
+- bowling when designated wk
+- sort duplicate player ids in E.players.NC
+- catches/inns in outfiled vs as keeper
 - (some sort of summary for all matches) -- add to alm
 - a run rate analysis; min/max for/against
 - matches W L, D, A, each XI, season.